 In the end, if your pet is suffering from pain and distress, dog euthanasia is the most humane of options, and your responsibility as the owner is to provide comfort and care “till the death do you two part.”

 If you're having a difficult time making the decision, ask yourself some questions and consider what the future would be if you avoid dog euthanasia and let the pet live:

 - Was your dog in an accident and is now suffering from severe and painful traumatic injuries, with a chance of recovery close to nil?

-- Is the condition your dog has considered terminal, and are the pain and distress levels are unmanageable for the pet?
+- Is the condition of your dog considered terminal, and are the pain and distress levels unmanageable for the pet?

 - Does your dog have rabies?

 - Is there any other way your dog is suffering, and there's no cure for it?